redengineer-ownplay/TheMarketplace/README.md

 The project is configured for deployment on:
 - Frontend: Vercel
-- Backend: To be updated (Most likely DigitalOcean)
+- Backend & Redis: Railway
 - Database: Supabase

 Follow platform-specific deployment guides for detailed instructions.